survivejs/webpack-book/manuscript/developing/04_composing_configuration.md

 ### Split per Configuration Target

-If you split the configuration per target, you could end up with a file structure like this:
+If you split the configuration per target, you could end up with a file structure as below:

 ```bash
 .